-*
+Note 1: Corner lots in the Depot Square District must preserve existing contiguous patches of open space that are 3,000 sf or more.

-Includes frontage along the rail corridor within the Depot Square district.
-Porches less than 8ft in depth and bay windows less than three feet in depth may protrude into the Front Setback in all districts except Depot Square.
+Note 2: Includes frontage along the rail corridor within the Depot Square district.
+Porches less than 8ft in depth and bay windows less than three feet in depth may protrude into the Front Yardin all districts except Depot Square.

-** Corner lots in the Depot Square District must preserve existing contiguous patches of open space that are 3,000 sf or more.
+Note 3: Side and Rear Yards in the Depot Square District that directly abut a different zoning district shall conform to the minimums required in the abutting district.

 .